 Effervescent celebrations in Janmbhoomi of Lord Krishna

-Colorful Holi procession commences in the late noon from Vishram Ghat and finishes near Holi Gate.
+The colorful Holi procession commences late noon from Vishram Ghat and finishes near Holi Gate.
 The major attraction for Holi celebrations is the Dwarkadheesh Temple, where teeming devotees gather on the morning of Holi.
-They delight in the festive fervor with music and dance as well as chant with a gulal infused environment.
+They delight in the festive fervor with music and dance and a chant in a gulal-infused environment.
 Sri Krishna Janmasthan temple holds a famous show in the week before Holi.
 Do visit Mathura to see the beauty of this Indian festival.

 2. Vrindavan, Uttar Pradesh